Ordering Lab Tests, Assesments and Reports

 Here's what to expect:

-- A pre-paid requisition form will be emailed to you.
+- A pre-paid requisition form will be emailed to you for blood to be drawn at Lab Corp.
 An email will accompany with instructions on fasting, and use of medications and supplements prior to testing.
-Take the form to your local Lab Corp where they will draw your blood.
+You will also receive this link to Lab Corp to find the nearest location.

 - Urine test kit will arrive at your door from DHA for testing pyrroles.

-- Your completed order will include instructions for completing an online, secure questionnaire.
+- Your completed order and follow up email will include instructions and links for completing an online, encrypted questionnaire and telemedicine consent agreement.

 - Labs results and Assessment and Plan will be sent to your email via an encyrpted server.